Your Questions, Answered

 How is Spotify measuring payouts on this site?
 Why doesn’t this focus on what artists and songwriters actually take home?

-We would love to report on the money that artists and songwriters take home as a result of their Spotify performance — but we do not have insight into each individual artist’s and songwriter’s agreements with their chosen rights holders.
 We can only report the data that’s available to us, which is the amount of money generated on Spotify.
+We would love to report on the money that artists and songwriters take home as a result of their Spotify performance, but we do not have insight into each individual artist’s and songwriter’s agreements with their chosen rights holders.

 So the data on this site centers around the royalties generated — for both recording and publishing — for music rights holders.
 We look at each performing artist on Spotify and are reporting how much was earned across their full catalog for each calendar year.